ADVISORY AFGHANISTAN-CONFLICT/USA-PENTAGON

-ARLINGTON, VIRGINIA, USA - Pentagon spokesman John Kirby and Army Maj.
-Gen. William D. “Hank” Taylor, deputy director for regional operations and force management for the Joint Chiefs of Staff, brief reporters at the Pentagon.
+ARLINGTON, VIRGINIA, USA - U.S. Pentagon spokesman, John Kirby holds and U.S. Army General William “Hank” Taylor, Joint Staff deputy director for regional operations, hold a media briefing.

 Restrictions: